bee-Michi/Hello-World-Mania/README.md

 - CSS: Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML.

 D:
+- D: D, also known as Dlang, is a multi-paradigm system programming language created by Walter Bright at Digital Mars and released in 2001.
 - Dart: Dart is a programming language designed for client development, such as for the web and mobile apps.
+- Dylan: Dylan is a multi-paradigm programming language that includes support for functional and object-oriented programming (OOP), and is dynamic and reflective while providing a programming model designed to support generating efficient machine code, including fine-grained control over dynamic and static behaviors

 E:
 - Elixr: Elixir is a functional, concurrent, general-purpose programming language that runs on the BEAM virtual machine which is also used to implement the Erlang programming language.